 This is not the complete list of submarines with asbestos onboard.
 A submarine you served on could have used asbestos even if it’s not listed above.
 Call (866) 608-8933 to learn more.

 Types of Asbestos Products Used in Submarines

 Navy veterans who served aboard any U.S. submarine built before the early 1980s may have been exposed to asbestos.
 Asbestos in submarines helped keep the vessels safe from corrosion and also fireproofed them.

 - Fireproofing materials

 - Sealants and paint

 - Tape and adhesives

-Asbestos put all veterans aboard submarines at risk before the Navy took steps to remove it from all ships.
-However, some occupations posed a higher threat of exposure.
+Asbestos put all veterans serving aboard submarines at risk of mesothelioma later in life.
+However, some occupations posed a higher threat of asbestos exposure.

 - Boiler room workers